zeppelinos/zos-docs/docs/docs/building.md

     npm install --global zos
     zos init basil 1.0.0

+This will create a `package.zos.json` file where ZeppelinOS will keep track of the contracts of your application.

 Next, let's add the implementation of our Basil contract:

     zos add Basil

+To have your `package.zos.json` file always up-to-date, run `zos add` for every new contract you add to your project.

 To link our Basil contract to the OpenZeppelin standard library, we need an Ethereum network where the standard library has already been deployed.
 But first we want to test this in a local development network, so let's prepare truffle writing this in `truffle.js`: